"I enjoy paying for fuel": SA men react to warning about dating women who drive

 “I Enjoy Paying for Fuel”: SA Men React to Warning About Dating Women Who Drive

-- A hun humorously highlights the unexpected costs of dating someone with a car, particularly in terms of petrol expenses
+- A hun humorously highlighted the unexpected costs of dating someone with a car, particularly in terms of petrol expenses

 - The video has sparked a lively social media discussion, with users sharing their experiences and reactions, from regret over luxury vehicle costs to playful confessions about covering fuel bills